 or retirement benefits?

-are not put at a disadvantage to those who don't.
-This is not
+salary sacrifice schemes are not put at a disadvantage to those who don't.

 and NICs purposes.

-rules with their scheme provider to make sure the
+rules with their scheme provider to make sure the salary sacrifice scheme

-In the period before 6 April 2006, HMRC rules set a limit on pensions linked
+the period before 6 April 2006, HMRC rules set a limit on pensions linked

 to final taxable earnings.
-Benefits that were exempt from
+Benefits that were exempt from tax could not

 Workplace Pension Schemes and Auto-enrolment

-on the size of the organisation, employers will begin automatically
+the size of the organisation, employers will begin automatically enrolling

 - is not already in a pension scheme at work